-An increase in impervious surfaces and soil compaction reduces the natural infiltration of groundwater leading to a subsequent decrease in groundwater levels, potential decrease in groundwater discharge and a decrease in recharge of local aquifers.

-The installation of water and sewer infrastructure can lead to the interception of shallow groundwater flow along the backfilled material altering shallow groundwater flow paths and creating leakage into sanitary and storm sewers.

-Installation of infrastructure below the water table leads to the potential need for dewatering during construction and post construction and a decrease in groundwater levels.

-Infrastructure construction may encounter more extreme hydraulic conditions, as described in the characterization, which have the potential for significant upward gradients, for transmittal of large quantities of groundwater and the potential for significant groundwater level reductions during dewatering.
-The depth of this hydraulically confined system may vary across the site and depth and local hydraulic characteristics need to be confirmed.

-The need to minimize runoff through enhanced infiltration.

-The removal of any existing tile drains which may lead to increased groundwater levels or remove direct discharge to the local tributaries.
+- An increase in impervious surfaces and soil compaction reduces the natural infiltration of groundwater leading to a subsequent decrease in groundwater levels, potential decrease in groundwater discharge and a decrease in recharge of local aquifers. - ▶ The installation of water and sewer infrastructure can lead to the interception of shallow groundwater flow along the backfilled material altering shallow groundwater flow paths and creating leakage into sanitary and storm sewers. - Installation of infrastructure below the water table leads to the potential need for dewatering during construction and post construction and a decrease in groundwater levels. - Infrastructure construction may encounter more extreme hydraulic conditions, as described in the characterization, which have the potential for significant upward gradients, for transmittal of large quantities of groundwater and the potential for significant groundwater level reductions during dewatering.
+The depth of this hydraulically confined system may vary across the site and depth and local hydraulic characteristics need to be confirmed. - ► The need to minimize runoff through enhanced infiltration. - The removal of any existing tile drains which may lead to increased groundwater levels or remove direct discharge to the local tributaries. - Potential reduction in groundwater levels and capacity in local water wells due to reduction in recharge and particularly dewatering for construction.

 Hydrologic analyses have been completed to determine the change to the water budget resulting from the development of the Premier Gateway Lands.
 The assessment has evaluated both the local and subwatershed-scale impacts of the proposed development.
 The HSP-F hydrologic model has been revised to determine the groundwater recharge, surface runoff volume, and evapotranspiration under each land use condition.
-The results of this assessment are presented in Table 4.1.12.
+The results of this assessment are presented in Table 4.1.13.

-Table 4.1.12 Water Budget Summary (mm/year)
+Table 4.1.13 Water Budget Summary (mm/year)

 Location Surface Runoff Groundwater Recharge Evapotranspiration

 Existing Land Use Conditions

-Secondary Plan Area dary Plan Area 388 318
+Secondary Plan Area 388 99 318

 Subwatershed (at Hwy.
 401) 350 243 213

 Future Uncontrolled Land Use Conditions

 Secondary Plan Area 527 6 272

 Subwatershed (at Hwy.
-401) ershed (at Hwy.
-401) 360 211
+401) 1) 360 235 211

 Difference

 Secondary Plan Area 139 -93 -46

 Subwatershed (at Hwy.
 401) 10 -8 -2